-The infamous NY Times Chocolate Chips Cookies.
+The infamous NY Times Chocolate Chip Cookies.
 You’ll have to practice your patience with these cookies since the dough needs to chill for at least 24 hours but they’re worth the wait!

-The other day, I watched Tastes of Lizzy T make these cookies live on Facebook and it reminded me that I’ve had them pinned forever.
-My only hesitation in making them was knowing that the dough has to chill for at least 24 hours before you’re supposed to make them.
+My hesitation was knowing that the dough has to chill for at least 24 hours before you’re supposed to bake them.

 A little tip I picked up from Sally’s Baking Addiction is to roll your dough taller rather than wider.
 It helps them to not roll around on the pan and makes for thicker cookies.